 as in the american English pronunciation of "they bear"

-However, most english spanish speakers will pronounce it "daybear"
+However, most native English speakers of Spanish will pronounce it "daybear"

 using a very hard "D"

-sound that is not typically pronounced like this by native speakers.
-So in step one we combine with step two and listen very carefully and write exactly what we hear in our mother tongue the way we hear it.
+sound that is not typically produced by native speakers.
+So we combine step one with step two and listen very carefully and write exactly what we hear in our mother tongue the way we hear it.

 So once we wrote the word as heard from a native speaker, accent and all, we could write it as we hear it "theybear"